adamjm/kubeflow-ppc64le/README.md

 cd test-kubeflow
 ```

-Edit the `app.yaml` file to point to the full path for test-kubeflow, replace <full-path>.
+Edit the `app.yaml` file to point to the full path for test-kubeflow, replace full-path.

 Apply `app.yaml` and monitor installation.